NgecheCodes/NgecheCodes/README.md

 - 👋 Hi, I’m @NgecheCodes
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Netwroking and Web Development
+- 🌱 I’m currently learning Networking and Web Development
 - 💞️ I’m looking to collaborate on various projects on my area of interest
 - 📫 How to reach me ngechebrian1@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Music

 <!---
 NgecheCodes/NgecheCodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.